curious-containers/cc-server/docs/admin.rst

    cd docker-cluster-setup

    # Customize the variables at the top of the setup.sh script or use the defaults
-   # Run the script to set up a Docker cluster and a Overlay Network with the name cc-overlay-network
+   # Run the script to set up a Docker cluster and an Overlay Network with the name cc-overlay-network
    bash setup.sh

    # Take a look at the Docker cluster installation